Yelyzaveta112/sql-practice/README.md

-# sql-practice
-SQL practice project with queries, filtering, joins and CRUD operations using a pre-built database This project contains SQL exercises using a pre-built database.
+This project contains SQL exercises covering:

-Topics:
-- SELECT queries
+- SELECT basics
-- Filtering (WHERE, LIKE, IN, BETWEEN)
+- Filtering (WHERE, AND, OR, IN, BETWEEN)
-- JOIN operations
+- String functions (LIKE, CONCAT)
+- Sorting (ORDER BY, LIMIT)
+- Aggregation basics (DISTINCT)
-- CRUD operations (INSERT, UPDATE, DELETE)
+- Data manipulation (INSERT, UPDATE, DELETE)
+- JOIN operations (INNER JOIN, LEFT JOIN)

 The database was provided by the teacher.